burger

 In case of a problem with a Starter hosting

 A Starter type web hosting does not offer IPv6.
-Be careful with AAAA records in the DNS zone of the domain name concerned, which can in particular prevent you from activating SSL; also refer to this other guide.
+Be careful with AAAA records in the DNS zone of the concerned domain name that can prevent you from activating SSL; also refer to this other guide.

 Has this FAQ been helpful?